binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 * `hosts`: a list of expected host names to which the certificate applies.
 We have set it to be equal to the `host` field inside our only rule;
-* `secretName`: the name of a secret that hold the certificate and key for server-side TLS.
+* `secretName`: the name of a secrets that hold the certificate and key for server-side TLS.
 It's set to the name of the secret we created earlier.